Reese’s Peanut Butter Cup Poke Cake

 This post may contain affiliate links.
 Read my disclosure policy.

-Reese’s Poke Cake is the ultimate easy dessert recipe for the serious peanut butter cups lovers.
-The decadent combination comes together in this chocolate peanut butter sheet cake that is perfect to bring to potlucks and parties.
+Serious peanut butter cups lovers will be obsessed with this Reese’s Poke Cake.
+It is the ultimate chocolate and peanut butter dessert recipe because it is easy to make and perfect to bring to potlucks and parties.
 Check out the suggestions for how to make it gluten free.

 Easy Reese’s Cake Recipe